kokkos/kokkos-core-wiki/source/API/core/policies/TeamPolicy.md

     ```
     This function returns the total scratch size requested.
 If `team_size` is not provided, the
     team size for the calculation is used from the internal setting (i.e. the result of calling
     `this->team_size()`).
-Otherwise the provided team size is used.
+Otherwise, the provided team size is used.

-    Returns: the value for the total scratch size size in bytes  in the specified scratch level.
+    Returns: the value for the total scratch size in bytes  in the specified scratch level.

   * ```c++
     int team_scratch_size(int level) const;